Confident Potty Training: A Gentle, Proven Path to Independence

 Encourage Hands-On Exploration and Practice

-Allow your child to sit on the potty chair without pressure, to get familiar with it.
+Allow your child to sit on the potty chair without pressure so that they can get familiar with it.

 Narrate what you do while using the toilet to help them understand the process.